Family First NZ is calling on politicians to investigate the public health effects and societal harms of pornography.

 Concerns about the health harms of porn are gaining traction around the world.
 The Canadian parliament has unanimously agreed to investigate the “public health effects” of “violent and degrading sexually explicit material on adults and children” who easily view it on the Internet.
 Legislators in Israel have approved a bill that would block all porn in Israel unless people ask to view it.
 In 2016, the Utah House of Representatives became the first legislative body in the United States to pass a resolution declaring pornography “a public health hazard leading to a broad spectrum of individual and public health impacts and societal harms.”

-And the Australian Senate has just released a report on the “Harm being done to Australian children through access to pornography on the Internet” with recommendations to do more research on the harms to children, commission an expert panel to recommend policy measures, and examine adequacy of information available of parents to keep children safe online.
+And the Australian Senate has just released a report on the “Harm being done to Australian children through access to pornography on the Internet” with recommendations to do more research on the harms to children, commission an expert panel to recommend policy measures, and examine the adequacy of information available to parents to keep children safe online.

 A 2015 report by the American College of Pediatricians (ACOP) titled “The Impact of Pornography on Children” highlights the harms of young people viewing porn and also summarises changes in brain structure and function in those who view pornography and underscores the evidence showing the addictive nature of porn.